Today, we’re going to help you choose the best smoker grill combo to suit your precise budget, needs, and desires.

 Once you’ve mastered the skill of cooking on this kamado, you could find it the most versatile piece of outdoor cooking equipment you’ve ever owned.

-The Kamado Joe Classic II is one of the more attractive kamados on the market, with a glossy red exterior.
+The Kamado Joe Big Joe III is one of the more attractive and best kamado grills on the market, with a glossy red exterior.

-Perhaps the first thing you’ll notice when your Kamado Joe Classic II arrives is how heavy it is.
-For such a compact unit at 26.4 x 26.4 x 36 inches, it weighs in at 250 pounds—so you won’t want to move it too far.
+Perhaps the first thing you’ll notice when your Big Joe III arrives is how heavy it is.
+It measures 58.4” (W) x 53.7” (H) x 35.8” (D) and weighs a whopping 487 lbs, so you won’t want to move it too far too often.

 It arrives in a very well packaged box, which is a good thing, as the ceramic can be quite fragile.

-Build quality is of the highest standard, with everything solidly attached, and latches that stay tightly sealed when closed.
+With this premium smoker grill combo the build quality is of the highest standard, with everything solidly attached and latches that stay tightly sealed when closed.

 A patented airlift hinge makes the substantial lid easy to open with just two fingers.